flexera-public/policy_templates/cost/aws/elb/clb_unused/README.md

 ## AWS Unused Classic Load Balancers (CLB)

 ### What it does
-This policy checks all CLB to determine if any are unused (have no healthy instances) and allows them to be deleted by the user after approval.
+This policy checks all Classic Load Balancers (CLB) to determine if any are unused (have no healthy instances) and allows them to be deleted by the user after approval.

-Note:Elastic Load Balancing (ELB) supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers.
+Note:Elastic Load Balancing (ELB) supports three types of load balancers: Application Load Balancers, Network Load Balancers and Classic Load Balancers.

 ### Functional Details